Filter Options

 Are the small aircraft used in Namibia safe and reliable?

 “Safaris involving flights in Namibia are overwhelmingly safe.
-Most companies operating fly-in safaris have good safety records: many of the pilots who’ll fly you around have decades of experience and planes are modern and well maintained.
-Tourism is a major income earner for Namibia and everyone involved in the industry understands the importance of the country’s reputation as one of Africa’s safest destinations.
+Most companies operating fly-in safaris have good safety records.
+Many of the pilots who’ll fly you around have decades of experience, and the planes are modern and well maintained.
+Tourism is a major income earner for Namibia, and everyone in the industry understands the importance of maintaining the country’s reputation as one of Africa’s safest destinations.
 For that reason alone, ensuring that your safari is low-risk is taken very seriously.
 While no form of travel can ever be guaranteed to be completely safe, getting around by plane is both reliable and wonderfully scenic.”

 4